(coinciding with bagdrops):

-Bagdrop Checkpoints (Atwood and Byers) will be staffed by Last Chance officials, and you can also have your card registered by the motel clerk.
+Bagdrop Checkpoints (Atwood and Byers) will be staffed by Last Chance officials.
+Sign in when arriving and sign out when departing on the rider log sheets provided.

 Personal Checkpoints - you the rider annotate the card yourself, entering the time of passage, your initials, and "P.C." -- these checkpoints are on the route (a) to record your passage and progress more accurately and (b) to provide a support point for those with personal support.

-Phillipsburg Turnaround - annotate the postcard provided, with your time of passage, and mail it at the Phillipsburg post office.
+Kensington Turnaround - annotate the postcard provided, with your time of passage, and mail it at the Kensington post office.

 Rules and Procedures

-Riders are to follow the standard rules for brevets - see the Colorado Brevet Rules and the Randonneurs USA "Rules for Riders" from which they are drawn.
+Riders are to follow the standard rules for brevets - see the Randonneurs USA "Rules for Riders" .

-Personal Support may travel the Last Chance route between checkpoints, but are only allowed to assist their rider (or others) at the checkpoints and Support Points (indicated as "SP" on the cue sheet), or en route in an emergency situation, and should not "leap-frog" their rider.
+Personal Support may travel the Last Chance route between checkpoints, but are only allowed to assist their rider (or others) at the checkpoints or en route in an emergency situation, and are not to "leap-frog" their rider.